 For example, if you have a strong subscriber base for your newsletter, and your goal is to turn subscribers into customers, you may want to embed a teaser video into your newsletter to promote a piece of content, supporting referrals from newsletter to website.

-Lululemon regularly embed promotional video content into their newsletter to highlight new community events, products or brand initiatives.
+Lululemon regularly embeds promotional video content into their newsletter to highlight new community events, products or brand initiatives.

 Alternatively, social media channels such as Facebook and Instagram offer great opportunities to promote your blog content with teaser videos.
 They prefer video content that is uploaded natively and videos should include captions, along with a post description and a link to your blog.